Triangularized Orthogonalization-free Method for Solving Extreme Eigenvalue Problems: Numerical Results

 \subsubsection{Accelerating Techniques}

-Comparing numerical results in Figure~\ref{fig:converge_rate_fixed_stepsize} and Figure~\ref{fig:converge_rate_cg}, we already notice significant acceleration due to all techniques we introduced, \ie, CG, exact linesearch, and column locking.
-In this section, we aim to provide more quantitative comparisons for column locking and momentum acceleration for both \TOMOne{} and \TOMTwo{}.
+In this section, we investigate the accelerating techniques.
+The convergence behaviors of \TOMOne{} are included in Figure~\ref{fig:converge_rate_cg}.
+Overall, the convergence of \TOMOne{} with accelerating techniques are much faster than that of vanilla \TOMOne{}.
+Next, we provide more quantitative comparisons for column locking and momentum accelerations for both \TOMOne{} and \TOMTwo{}.

-Specifically in this section, the tolerance $\epsilon$ used for stopping criteria and column locking is $10^{-8}$.
-And each experiment is repeated $500$ times, with different random $U$s and initial values.
-For both the iteration number and the total number of column accesses, we report the mean, max, and min among $500$ random tests.
+Specifically, in this section, the tolerance $\epsilon$ used for stopping criteria and column locking is $10^{-8}$.
+And each experiment is repeated $500$ times, with random matrices and initial values.
+For the number of iterations (Iter Num) and the number of matrix-vector multiplications (Mat-Vec Num), we report the mean, max, and min among $500$ random tests.
+In all tests, the linesearch is always enabled.

-Similar to the observation in previous work~\cite{Corsetti2014, Li2019c, Wang2019}, we also observe that an algorithm with exact linesearch, in all cases, outperforms the same algorithm with fixed stepsize.
-Hence we omit the comparison results for exact linesearch technique from the paper and focus on the other two techniques, momentum and column locking.

-First we show the advantage of using column locking.
-This experiment is done on \eqref{eq:obj1} with CG and exact linesearch enabled.
-Table~\ref{tab:comp_locking} list the iteration number and the total number of column accesses for \TOMOne{} applied to $A_{uni}$ with and without column locking.

-From Table~\ref{tab:comp_locking}, we observe that the number of iteration is not much affected by the column locking.
-Especially, the mean of iteration number only reduced by about 3 iterations out of nearly 700 iterations.
-However, the number of column accesses is significantly reduced.
-All three numbers, \ie, mean, max and min of the number of column access, are reduced by nearly $20\%$ after applying the column locking.
-Similar results can be obtained for other matrices and \TOMTwo{} as well.
-Considering the negligible increase of computational cost, we conclude that the column locking technique significantly reduced the number of column accesses and hence the computational cost of \TOM{}.
+First, we show the advantage of column locking.
+Table~\ref{tab:comp_locking} list the results for \TOMOne{} applied to $A_{uni}$ with and without column locking.
+We observe that the numbers of iterations remain the same with and without the column locking.
+However, the number of matrix-vector multiplication is significantly reduced with column locking, and hence the computational cost is reduced.
+Similar results are observed for \TOMOne{} on other matrices and \TOMTwo{} as well.
+We omit those results for the sack of brevity.